“Despite over a century of interest, the function of zebra stripes has never been examined systematically.”

 • 1) as a form of visual crypsis (camouflage) - probably matching a woodland background

 • 2) disrupting predatory attack by visual-dazzling effects

 Hypotheses 1 & 2) “Despite the popularity of various sorts of confusion hypotheses, our data provide little support for this idea.”

 Hypothesis 3) “Heat management does not appear as a driver for equid stripes”

 Hypothesis 4) “A social function cannot explain striping in equids either”

 Leaving hypothesis 5) which they suggested “lend(s) strong ecological support for striping being an adaptation to avoid biting flies.”

-(Note: There are many other, less mainstream ideas, for example another theory was put forward in 2007 - that the stripes might operate as “an amplifier of the individual's escape potential.”)
+(Note: There are many other, less mainstream ideas, for example another theory (in: Annales Zoologici Fennici Vol. 44, No.5) was put forward in 2007 - that the stripes might operate as “an amplifier of the individual's escape potential.”)